Ben Harack

 Studying international AI governance

 - Robert Trager, Ben Harack, Anka Reuel, et al. International Governance of Civilian AI: A Jurisdictional Certification Approach.
 Oxford Martin AI Governance Initiative, 2023.
-(See also this blog post which summarizes the key points.)

 Working papers: